EDCD/EDDI/SpeechResponder/Variables.md

 ## Current starsystem

-Information about your current starsystem is avaialble under the `system` object.
+Information about your current starsystem is available under the `system` object.

 Any values might be missing, depending on EDDI's configuration and the information avaialable about the system.